-During a trial run, ensure everyone will be comfortable, warm, and safely contained (if camping with babies or toddlers).
+During a trial run, ensure everyone will be comfortable, warm, and safely contained (if camping with babies or toddlers, read this post for great tips and suggestions).
 Setting the tent up before hitting the trail is also a good habit.
 You would much rather realize you were missing a piece to the tent in your backyard than in the backcountry!

 We like to bring these puzzle story books or children’s magazines as they are enjoyable for the whole family, lightweight, and can occupy much more time than one standard kid’s book.
-I also like that my early riser will spend time quietly looking at these independently when he wakes before us in the morning.
+I also like that my early risers will spend time quietly looking at their books independently when they wake before us in the morning.

 Okay, now you’ve gotten some experience under your belt and you’re ready to hit the trail.

 How to pack for backpacking with kids?

-We have done three backcountry trips with our kids (with children between the ages of 2-5) Two of those trips were on trails suitable for pushing a chariot.
-This allowed us to easily transport our toddler, and keep her warm and comfortable while our backs were loaded with gear and food.
+We have done numerous backcountry trips with our kids.
+A few of those trips were on trails suitable for pushing a chariot.
+This allowed us to easily transport our toddler, and keep her warm and comfortable, while our backs were loaded with gear and food.
 For us, to carry a child on one’s back would mean one less back available to carry all our stuff.

 In a cooler climate that gets cold at night, you need lots of warm clothes, sleeping bags, jackets, toques, and such.
 In a much warmer climate your gear would be much less.
 Perhaps this is how families manage while carrying one child?
 I also assume they are using carriers which have storage compartments.

 Our children have been both willing and eager to wear a backpack by age 4.
 We didn’t go out and buy any special gear for them… they just used whatever bag we already had.
-However, there are many child-sized backbacking bags available.
+However, there are many child-sized backpacking bags available.

 And what was all the rest?
 (I will assume you have a standard understanding of camping and hiking gear, so this will not be comprehensive, but generally, this is what we pack when the whole family goes out).